shraddhanbhosale-hue/Cloud-Computing-Week1/docs/cloud_concepts_report.md

 # Cloud Computing Concepts and AWS Services Report

-## 1. What is Cloud Computing?
+## 1. Introduction to Cloud Computing

-Cloud computing means using computing resources like servers, storage, databases, and networking through the internet.
+Cloud computing is the delivery of computing resources such as servers, storage, databases, networking, and software over the internet.
+It allows users and organizations to access IT resources without owning and maintaining physical hardware.

+Cloud providers generally offer resources using flexible and pay-as-you-go pricing models, which can help organizations reduce infrastructure costs and scale resources according to demand.

+Major cloud providers include:

+* Amazon Web Services (AWS)
+* Microsoft Azure
+* Google Cloud Platform (GCP)

+### Advantages of Cloud Computing

+* Cost optimization
+* Scalability
+* High availability
+* Flexibility
+* Faster deployment
+* Reduced hardware maintenance

+---

+# 2. Cloud Deployment Models

+## Public Cloud

+Public cloud is a cloud deployment model in which computing resources are owned and managed by a third-party cloud provider and are made available to multiple customers over the internet.

+Examples:

+* Amazon Web Services (AWS)
+* Microsoft Azure
+* Google Cloud Platform (GCP)

 ### Advantages

-* Low cost
+* Low initial infrastructure cost
 * Easy scalability
+* No need to maintain physical hardware
+* Quick resource provisioning

+### Disadvantages

+* Less direct control over the underlying infrastructure
+* Requires proper security and access management

+## Private Cloud

+Private cloud is a cloud environment dedicated to a single organization.
+The organization has greater control over its infrastructure, security, and resources.

+Examples:

+* Organization-owned private data centers
+* VMware-based private cloud environments

+### Advantages

+* Greater control
+* Customizable infrastructure
+* Suitable for organizations with specific security requirements

+### Disadvantages

+* Higher setup and maintenance costs
+* Requires skilled IT staff
+* Infrastructure management can be complex

+## Hybrid Cloud

+Hybrid cloud combines public and private cloud environments.
+It allows organizations to use both environments according to their requirements.

+For example, an organization can keep sensitive data in a private environment while hosting a public-facing application using AWS.

+### Advantages

-* Fast deployment
+* Flexible infrastructure
+* Better control over sensitive workloads
-* High availability
+* Cost optimization
+* Easy workload distribution

 ---

-## 2. Cloud Deployment Models
+# 3. Cloud Service Models

+## Infrastructure as a Service (IaaS)

+IaaS provides virtualized computing resources such as servers, storage, and networking over the internet.

+### Provider manages:

+* Physical hardware
+* Data centers
+* Networking infrastructure
+* Virtualization

+### User manages:

+* Operating system
+* Applications
+* Data
+* Configuration

+### Examples

+* Amazon EC2
+* Microsoft Azure Virtual Machines
+* Google Compute Engine

+## Platform as a Service (PaaS)

+PaaS provides a managed platform for developing, testing, and deploying applications without requiring developers to manage the underlying infrastructure.

+### Provider manages:

+* Servers
+* Operating system
+* Runtime environment
+* Infrastructure

-### Public Cloud
+### User manages:

-Cloud resources are provided by a third-party provider and shared by many customers.

-**Examples:** AWS, Azure, Google Cloud
+* Application code
+* Application data

-### Private Cloud
+### Examples

-Cloud infrastructure is used by only one organization.

-**Example:** Company private data center
+* AWS Elastic Beanstalk
+* Google App Engine
+* Heroku

+## Software as a Service (SaaS)

+SaaS provides ready-to-use software applications over the internet.
+Users generally do not need to manage the underlying infrastructure.

-### Hybrid Cloud
+### Examples

-Combination of public and private cloud.

-**Example:** Sensitive data in private cloud and website on AWS.
+* Gmail
+* Microsoft 365
+* Salesforce

 ---

-## 3. Cloud Service Models

-### IaaS – Infrastructure as a Service

-Provides virtual servers, storage, and networking.
+# 4. Core AWS Services

-**Example:** Amazon EC2
+## Amazon EC2 (Elastic Compute Cloud)

-### PaaS – Platform as a Service

-Provides a platform to develop and deploy applications without managing servers.

-**Example:** AWS Elastic Beanstalk, Google App Engine

-### SaaS – Software as a Service

-Provides ready-to-use software through the internet.

-**Examples:** Gmail, Microsoft 365
+Amazon EC2 provides resizable virtual computing capacity in the AWS cloud.
+Users can launch virtual servers called instances and configure them according to their application requirements.

+### Features

+* Resizable computing capacity
+* Multiple operating system choices
+* Scalable resources
+* Flexible pricing options

+### Uses

+* Website hosting
+* Application deployment
+* Development and testing
+* Running backend applications

+## Amazon S3 (Simple Storage Service)

+Amazon S3 is an object storage service used to store and retrieve data from anywhere through the internet.

+### Features

+* Highly durable storage
+* Scalable storage capacity
+* Access control and security features
+* Support for different storage classes

+### Uses

+* Backup and recovery
+* File storage
+* Data storage
+* Static website hosting

+## Amazon VPC (Virtual Private Cloud)

+Amazon VPC allows users to create a logically isolated virtual network within AWS.
+Users can control networking components such as IP addresses, subnets, routing, and network access.

+### Features

+* Subnets
+* IP address ranges
+* Route tables
+* Security groups
+* Network access control

+### Uses

+* Secure application hosting
+* Network segmentation
+* Controlling access to AWS resources

+## Amazon RDS (Relational Database Service)

+Amazon RDS is a managed relational database service that simplifies the setup, operation, and scaling of relational databases.

+### Supported database engines include:

+* MySQL
+* PostgreSQL
+* Oracle
+* Microsoft SQL Server

+### Features

+* Automated backups
+* Database monitoring
+* High availability options
+* Easier database administration

 ---

-## 4. Core AWS Services

-### Amazon EC2

-Provides virtual servers to run applications.

-**Uses:** Website hosting, application deployment

-### Amazon S3

-Provides object storage for storing files and data.

-**Uses:** Backup, file storage, static websites

-### Amazon VPC

-Provides a private and isolated network in AWS.

-**Uses:** Network security and application hosting

-### Amazon RDS

-Provides managed relational databases.

-**Examples:** MySQL, PostgreSQL, Oracle
+# 5. AWS Security Configuration

+## Multi-Factor Authentication (MFA)

+Multi-Factor Authentication adds an additional layer of security to an AWS account.
+In this setup, MFA was enabled for the AWS root user using an authenticator application.

+MFA helps protect the account even if the account password is compromised.

+## IAM (Identity and Access Management)

+AWS IAM is used to manage identities and permissions for accessing AWS resources.

+For this task, an IAM administrative user named `shraddha-admin` was created for regular AWS activities instead of using the root account.

+### Security Best Practices

+* Avoid using the root account for daily activities.
+* Use IAM identities for regular AWS operations.
+* Enable MFA.
+* Grant only the permissions required for a specific task whenever possible.
+* Protect AWS access keys and never publish them in a public repository.

+## Billing Budget and Cost Monitgive mi simple and short with answers

+## oring

+An AWS budget named `My Zero-Spend Budget` was configured to monitor AWS spending.

+The configured budget amount is **$1.00**, and the current amount used is **$0.00**.

+This helps monitor AWS costs and provides an early warning if spending approaches or exceeds the configured threshold.

 ---

-## 5. AWS Security Configuration

-### MFA

-MFA provides an additional security layer.
-MFA was enabled for the AWS Root user using an authenticator app.

-### IAM

-IAM manages AWS users and permissions.

-An IAM admin user named `shraddha-admin` was created for regular AWS activities.

-### Billing Budget

-A budget named `My Zero-Spend Budget` was created with a limit of **$1.00** to monitor AWS costs.

----

-## 6. AWS CLI Verification
+# 6. AWS CLI Verification

-AWS CLI was configured using the IAM admin user.
+The AWS CLI was installed and configured using the IAM administrative user's credentials.

-Command used:
+The following command was used to verify the AWS CLI configuration:

 ```bash
 aws sts get-caller-identity
 ```

-The command successfully verified access using the `shraddha-admin` IAM user.
+The command successfully returned the identity associated with the `shraddha-admin` IAM user.

-The output is saved in:
+The verification output is documented separately in:

 `docs/aws_cli_verification.txt`

+Sensitive account information and credentials should not be publicly exposed in the repository.

 ---

-## 7. Conclusion
+# 7. Conclusion

-In this task, I learned the basics of cloud computing, deployment models, service models, and important AWS services.

-I also configured **MFA, IAM, AWS Budget, and AWS CLI** to create a more secure AWS environment.
+This task provided a practical introduction to cloud computing and Amazon Web Services.
+I learned about public, private, and hybrid cloud deployment models and the IaaS, PaaS, and SaaS service models.

+I also explored important AWS services including Amazon EC2, Amazon S3, Amazon VPC, and Amazon RDS.

+As part of the hands-on security setup, I enabled MFA for the root account, created an IAM administrative user, configured AWS CLI access, and created a billing budget for cost monitoring.

+These activities provided a foundation for securely using AWS for future cloud computing and DevOps projects.